Welcome, fellow writers! What can you learn from me and my journey?

 The story is the most important thing in your author career.
-Finishing it is essential.

-I’ve learned a lot since my first novel launched in print in 2009 and I love helping other authors and beginning writers.
-I’ve been teaching on panels since 2009 at the RT convention in Orlando, as part of both Bobbi Smith’s writing program and Judy McCoys.
-When I was invited to be on those panels I thought what can I contribute when I’m sitting here with my first book out and next to me are established authors on the NYT lists.
-A mentor from my Toastmasters days gave me this advice… If you can reach just one writer in the audience and share what they need to know, you will have helped one person and that it why you are there.
-I have never forgotten that advice and I have never forgotten how
+When I was invited to be on those panels, I only had one book out.
+I would be sitting next to established authors on the NYT lists.
+A mentor who had experience giving professional speeches gave me this advice… “If you can reach just one writer in the audience and share what they need to know, you will have helped one person.
+And that is why you are there.”
+I’ve never forgotten his advice.

 My training as a writer: